 We strongly recommend that before you apply, you go down to the PR desk at your immigration office and discuss your case with them.
 By ‘early’ we mean, going in June of the year you want to apply.

 They are generally less busy that other immigration officials and by all accounts are very helpful in guiding applicants on putting in a successful application and organizing all the right documentation to support it – if they go well ahead of the formal application window.

 Be warned however that these officials will be very hesitant to accept an application which they know will have little chance of being accepted by the consideration committee.
-Its unlikely they will be rude about it, but they will certainly counsel you about perhaps holding off your application until a subsequent year.
+If they think your application is premature, they may counsel you about perhaps holding off your application until a subsequent year.

 The upside of this is that, for the most part, if an application is accepted, then you can feel confident, other things being equal, that so long as your bona-fides check out, then PR for you is a likely outcome.